 Synthetic vs. Down: Which is Best for Your Thru-Hike?

-Most insulation works by capturing air inside material clusters.
+Synthetic vs. Down is a common dilemma.
+But the insulation no matter what type works by capturing air inside material clusters.
 A jacket or sleeping bag that more effectively captures and retains heat generated from the body has better insulation.

 Fleece Fibers (Synthetic)

-Fleece is made from polyester fibers which are synthetic.
+Polyester fibers which are synthetic make up the fleece.
 Fleece is a comfortable but tough durable fiber that allows moisture to evaporate.
 The image shows the thick fleece fiber up close.
-Fleece is made by weaving these thick fibers and the brushing them into a fluffy thick fabric.
+Fleece is made by weaving these thick synthetic fibers and the brushing them into a fluffy thick fabric.

 Large Fleece Jacket Weight: 586 grams (20.7 ounces)